Future

-In this way, this multi-year program is ambitious and outward looking, highlighting those who are at a transformational moment in their own development and ready to work on a more impactful scale.
-In the process of doing, they are reimagining our institutions, awakening possibilities, and locating the models and practices that can lead us there.
+Future Studies brings together organizations that are at a transformational moment in their development and are ready to work on a more impactful scale.
+In the process of doing, they are reimagining institutions, awakening possibilities, and locating the models and practices that can lead us to a better future.

 Atlanta, Georgia